Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/003-Validation-and-Pipes.md

 # Validating Params with Built-in Pipes

 Built-in pipes in NestJS require a value, so they don’t work well with optional parameters.
 To validate optional parameters, it’s better to use DTOs.

+# Introduction to DTO

+DTO - Data Transfer Object

+In NestJS, a **DTO** is a class created using **class-validator**.
+Class-validator provides various **validation decorators** that can be used on each property of the object to enforce rules.